yard

 Seed packets quietly give you almost everything needed for a working schedule.
 The days to maturity number tells you how long that crop will occupy a bed before you can flip it to something else.

-Short season crops like spring radishes and baby spinach leaves can finish in 25 to 40 days, while main season carrots for storage might occupy a bed for 70 to 80 days.
+Short season crops like Radish rows and baby spinach leaves can finish in 25 to 40 days.
+Main season carrot crops may occupy a bed for 70 to 80 days.
 Long season crops such as heading broccoli and slicing tomatoes often sit for 90 to 120 days.

 Take one bed and do the math.
-If your frost free window is 120 days, you could grow three 30 day rounds of salad mix in spring and early summer, then follow with a 60 day crop like bush snap beans.
-That fills the whole window with no long gaps.
+If your frost-free window is 120 days, you could grow three 30 day rounds of salad mix in spring and early summer, then follow with a 60 day crop like bush beans.

-Use a pencil and write the start and projected harvest date for each planting in the bed margin.
+Write the sow date and projected harvest date in the bed margin.
 Cross out and adjust as you go; your first year is about learning how closely your garden matches the packet promises.

 menu_book